 - ✗ The amount does not match any known premium

-- ✗ You never provided your credit card information to Humana
+- ✗ You never provided your credit card information to Humana or any insurance broker

 “Under the Fair Credit Billing Act, you have the right to dispute charges on your credit card statement that you believe are errors, including charges for goods or services you didn’t accept or that weren’t delivered as agreed.”